 Mitch Peterson is a Connecticut native whose affinity for writing dates back to therapeutic writing endeavors which were explored in his middle school years.
 Mitch has been a pleasure writer for years, addressing myriad topics, ranging from politics, to short story writing, and poetry.
 As time lapsed, exposure to different writing styles, types, genres, and crafts led Mitch to pursue a double major in English and Elementary Education from Western Connecticut State University.
 After working on and presenting at multiple academic conferences and working on two editing teams, Mitch took a full-time job as a middle school teacher.
 Looking to the future, Mitch hopes to continue instilling the passion for writing of all styles, both academic and creative, to his students

 Avery Gomez’s art background has been lifelong and diverse.
 She has always loved creating art in a multitude of media and, after high school, she followed her passion to The Fashion Institute of Technology where she earned a degree in Accessories Design.
 Immediately following graduation from FIT, Avery began attending Central Connecticut State University and earned a degree in Art Education with a concentration in ceramics.
+Avery recently completed her master's in art education from Boston University.
 She is also passionate about working in painting and drawing media and she appreciates art from all genres.
 Currently, Avery teaches middle school general art, which she describes as a wonderful adventure, as well as adult painting classes in Connecticut.
 Avery enjoys inspiring her students with the same artistic influences that have been so important in her own life.
-Avery is working toward a master's degree in art education from Boston University.

 Joseph Attanasio is a production assistant in Washington, DC.
 He has a Bachelor's degree in History and a Master's degree in Publishing.
 Even though he focused on business, he has taken multiple courses in design, editing, sales and marketing, and technology.
 Prior to continuing his education, Joe worked for two years in compliance for a financial institution and has since interned for places like Sage Publications, the American Correctional Association, the Pulmonary Hypertension Association, and the Water Environment Federation.
 In addition, Joe was the Hospitality Chair for Washington Publishers as well as their President in 2016.
 Those rare times he can find the time, he has several storytelling projects he wants to work on such as a collection of Montaigne-style essays, a few scholarly monographs, historical fiction, an epic fantasy series, co-authoring a thriller series, and several other individual novels.